 Nuclear scans can identify several types of metastases (eg, thyroid cancer).
 Bone scans identify abnormal bone growth (ie, osteoblastic activity) before it is visible on plain x-ray.
 Thus, bone scans are useless in neoplasms that are purely lytic (eg, multiple myeloma); routine bone x-rays are the study of choice in such diseases.

 Serum chemistry and enzyme measurements may help staging.
-Elevated liver enzyme (alkaline phosphatase, LDH, ALT) levels and elevated bilirubin levels suggest liver metastases.
+Elevated liver enzyme (alkaline phosphatase, lactate dehydrogenase, alanine aminotransferase) levels and elevated bilirubin levels suggest liver metastases.
 Elevated serum alkaline phosphatase and calcium may be the first evidence of bone metastases.
-Elevated BUN or creatinine levels may indicate an obstructive uropathy secondary to a pelvic mass, intrarenal obstruction due to tubular precipitation of myeloma protein, or uric acid nephropathy due to lymphoma or other cancers.
-Elevated uric acid levels often occur in patients with rapidly proliferating tumors and in those with myeloproliferative and lymphoproliferative disorders.
+Elevated blood urea nitrogen or creatinine levels may indicate cancer involvement of the kidney, collecting system, or bladder.
+Elevated uric acid levels often occur in patients with rapidly proliferating cancers and in those with myeloproliferative and lymphoproliferative disorders.
+However, most people with an increased uric acid level do not have cancer.

-Mediastinoscopy is especially valuable in the staging of non–small cell lung cancer.
-When mediastinal lymph node involvement is found, patients may benefit from initial chemoradiation and subsequent tumor resection.
+Mediastinoscopy Mediastinoscopy and Mediastinotomy Mediastinoscopy is a procedure in which an endoscope is introduced through the suprasternal notch into the mediastinum to allow visualization of it.
+Mediastinotomy is surgical opening of the... read more is especially valuable in the staging of non–small cell lung cancer.
+When mediastinal lymph node involvement is found, patients may benefit from presurgery chemotherapy and/or radiation therapy.

-Bone marrow aspiration and biopsy are especially useful in detecting metastases from malignant lymphomas and small cell lung cancer.
-Bone marrow biopsy is positive at diagnosis in 50 to 70% of patients with malignant lymphoma (low and intermediate grade) and in 15 to 18% of patients with small cell lung cancer.
-Bone marrow biopsy should be done in patients with unexplained hematologic abnormalities (ie, anemia, thrombocytopenia, pancytopenia).
+Bone marrow aspiration and biopsy are especially useful in detecting involvement by lymphomas and plasma cell myeloma (multiple myeloma) and metastases from small cell lung cancer.
+Bone marrow biopsy may be informative in patients with unexplained hematologic abnormalities (ie, anemia, thrombocytopenia, pancytopenia).

-Biopsy of sentinel regional lymph nodes is part of the evaluation of many tumors, such as breast, thyroid, gastric, lung, and colon cancers and melanoma.
-Removal of a sentinel lymph node (as defined by uptake of contrast or radioactivity injected into the tumor site) may allow limited but definitive lymph node sampling in patients with primary breast cancer or melanoma.
+Biopsy of sentinel regional lymph nodes is part of the evaluation of many cancers, such as breast, thyroid, gastric, lung, and colon cancers and melanoma.
+Removal of a sentinel lymph node (as defined by uptake of contrast or radioactivity injected into the cancer) may allow limited but definitive lymph node sampling in patients with these cancers.